JosephRHendry/Vlc360py/README.md

 # Vlc360py

-VLC 360 Player Built on top of an OSC server
+VLC Player Built on top of an OSC server with a focus on 360 video/ image

 ## installation ##
 pip3 install python-vlc<br>